Poodmund/PoodsOPMVO/GameData/PoodsOPMVO/README.txt

 ### 10 - License

 Poodmund's Outer Planets Mod - Visual Overhaul is licensed under the CC-BY-ND license, however, any/all other work contained within this distribution is licensed under it's respective owner's license where applicable.
+Volumetric cloud particle textures have been included from Environmental Visual Enhancements with express permission from Ryan Bray to be packaged within OPM-VO's own directory structure.
+Environmental Visual Enhancements is licensed under the MIT License and these textures are subject as such; these textures can be located under the GameData/PoodsOPMVO/Textures/particles path.